DipamJ/NodeODM_Test/README.md

 # NodeODM_Test
-The NodeODM project is complete project for the image processing and predicting accordingly
+The NodeODM project is complete project for the image processing and predicting accordingly.